Top 5 False Nutrition Claims You Need To Know

-Eggs are commonly regarded as bad as they happen to contain a large amount of cholesterol, so therefore considered to increase the risk of heart disease.
+Eggs are commonly regarded as bad because they happen to contain a large amount of cholesterol.
+Therefore, they are thought to increase the risk of heart disease.

-But recently it has been proven that the cholesterol in the diet doesn’t really raise the cholesterol in blood.
+But recently it has been proven that the cholesterol found in eggs doesn’t really raise the cholesterol in the blood.

 Eggs contain complete proteins and they’re high in many nutrients along with unique antioxidants that protect our eyes.